Battle of Longewala: Aftermath

-For his part, the Indian company commander, Maj. (later Brig.)
-Kuldip Singh Chandpuri, was decorated with India's second-highest gallantry award, the Maha Vir Chakra.
+For his part, the Indian company commander, Chandpuri, was decorated with India's second-highest gallantry award – the Maha Vir Chakra.
 Several other awards were earned by members of the defending company and the battalion's commander.
 On the other hand, the Pakistani divisional commander was dismissed from service.
-However, the commander of the Pakistani 51 Brigade who mounted the daring attack and crossed into Indian territory was later awarded Pakistan's high award, the Sitara-e-Imtiaz.

-British media reported the defence of Longewala.
-James Hatter compared the Battle of Longewala to Battle of Thermopylae in his article Taking on the enemy at Longewala, describing it as the deciding moment of the 1971 war.
-Similarly, Field Marshal R. M. Carver, the British Chief of the Imperial General Staff, visited Longewala a few weeks after the war to learn the details of the battle from Maj.
-Chandpuri.
+British media reported on the defence of Longewala; James Hatter compared the Battle of Longewala to Battle of Thermopylae in his article Taking on the enemy at Longewala, describing it as the deciding moment of the 1971 war.
+Similarly, Field Marshal R. M. Carver, the Chief of the General Staff (United Kingdom) at the time, visited Longewala a few weeks after the war to learn the details of the battle from Chandpuri.

-In 2008, the battle was the subject of disagreement, some officers of the time ascribing all the combat success to the air force.
-This led to Kuldip Singh Chandpuri suing for the token amount of one rupee.
+In 2008, the battle was the subject of disagreement, some officers of the time ascribing all the combat success to the IAF.
+This led to Chandpuri suing for the token amount of one rupee.

 In popular culture

-The Battle of Longewala was depicted in the 1997 Bollywood film Border, which was directed by J. P. Dutta and starred Sunny Deol as Maj.
-Kuldip Singh Chandpuri, Jackie Shroff as Wg.
-Cdr.
-M.S.
-Bawa, Sunil Shetty as Assistant Commandant Bhairon Singh (BSF), and Akshaye Khanna as 2 Lt.
-Dharam Veer.
-The main criticism of the movie was that it showed Indian forces being in a terrible position before any sort of help came from the Indian Air Force.
-The movie also exaggerates the Indian casualties for dramatic purposes.
+The Battle of Longewala was depicted in the 1997 Hindi film Border, which was directed by J. P. Dutta and starred Sunny Deol as Major Kuldeep Singh, Jackie Shroff as Wing Commander M.S.
+Bawa, Sunil Shetty as Assistant Commandant Bhairon Singh (BSF), and Akshaye Khanna as Dharam Veer.
+The main criticism of the movie was that it showed Indian forces being in a terrible position before any sort of help came from the IAF.

+India has built the Longewala War Memorial at Longewala, and the Sadhewala War Memorial 15 km north-east of Longewala, which are part of Bharat Ranbhoomi Darshan initiative of the Indian Military which entails 77 battleground war memorials in border area including Siachen base camp, Kargil, Galwan, Pangong Tso, Rezang La, Doklam, Bum La, Cho La, Kibithu, etc. This will boost border tourism, patriotism, local infrastructure and economy while reversing civilian outward migration from these remote locations.